 How to Hill Up Potato Plants

 Many potato growers have come up with new methods of growing deep, erosion free potato hills.
 One method is to grow potatoes in old tires.
 A tire is placed in the garden and filled with loose organic material, and a seed potato is planted in the center.
-When the potato sprouts to about 6-8 inches tall, another tire is stacked on top of the first tire and filled with soil or organic material so that the potato vine is vertical and its top leaves are just sticking out of the soil surface or just below the soil surface.
+When the potato sprouts to about 6 to 8 inches (15-20 cm.) tall, another tire is stacked on top of the first tire and filled with soil or organic material so that the potato vine is vertical and its top leaves are just sticking out of the soil surface or just below the soil surface.

-The seed potato is planted in the bottom in a layer of loose soil about a foot deep.
-When the potato vine grows to about 6-8 inches, more soil is gently added to cover all but the tips of the potato plant.
+The seed potato is planted in the bottom in a layer of loose soil about a foot (31 cm.) deep.
+When the potato vine grows to about 6 to 8 inches (15-20 cm.), more soil is gently added to cover all but the tips of the potato plant.
 Potato vines are allowed to grow a little, then covered with loose soil or organic material this way until you reach the top of your barrel or grow bag.

-Wherever you choose to grow your potatoes, covering potato plants with loose organic material is essential for proper potato development.
-With any method, potato plants are hilled up or covered whenever the potato vine reaches about 6-8 inches tall.
+Wherever you choose to grow your potatoes, covering potato plants with loose, organic material is essential for proper potato development.
+With any method, potato plants are hilled up or covered whenever the potato vine reaches about 6 to 8 inches (15-20 cm.) tall.
 Some potato growers like to add a thin layer of straw between each addition of soil.